liske/snmd-core/doc/views.rst

 - **SVG Element:** *replaced*

-:code:`RadialGradient` widgets are simular to :code:`Gradient` widgets but use a radial gradient.
+*RadialGradient* widgets are simular to *Gradient* widgets but use a radial gradient.

 StrokeWidth